1911 Revolution: Smaller groups

-The Guangfuhui (Restoration Society) was also founded in 1904, in Shanghai, by Cai Yuanpei.
-Other notable members include Zhang Binglin and Tao Chengzhang.
-Despite professing the anti-Qing cause, the Guangfuhui was highly critical of Sun Yat-sen. One of the most famous female revolutionaries was Qiu Jin, who fought for women's rights and was also from Guangfuhui.
+The Guangfuhui (Restoration Society) was also founded in 1904 in Shanghai, by Cai Yuanpei.
+Other notable members included Zhang Binglin and Tao Chengzhang.
+Despite professing the anti-Qing cause, the Guangfuhui was highly critical of Sun Yat-sen. One of the most famous female revolutionaries was Qiu Jin, who fought for women's rights and was also from the Guangfuhui.

-There were also many other minor revolutionary organizations, such as Lizhi Xuehui (勵志學會) in Jiangsu, Gongqianghui (公強會) in Sichuan, Yiwenhui (益聞會) and Hanzudulihui (漢族獨立會) in Fujian, Yizhishe (易知社) in Jiangxi, Yuewanghui (岳王會) in Anhui and Qunzhihui (群智會/群智社) in Guangzhou.

-Criminal organizations also existed that were anti-Manchu, including the Green Gang and Hongmen Zhigongtang (致公堂).
-Sun Yat-sen himself came in contact with the Hongmen, also known as Tiandihui (Heaven and Earth society).